-Some of the first recorded texts in China’s history are poems, such as its long and respected history in Chinese culture.
+Some of the first recorded texts in China’s history are poems, such as their long and respected history in Chinese culture.
 Literary Chinese, which came about around 771 BCE, was the language used to write poetry during the ‘golden age’ of China, as well as many popular books of the time such as those written by Confucius.

-Although this poetic language is not used in spoken and written Chinese in the modern day, poetry from China’s ancient times is still loved and enjoyed by many today.
+Although this poetic language is not used in spoken and written Chinese in the modern-day, poetry from China’s ancient times is still loved and enjoyed by many today.

 Interestingly, unlike in the west, in Chinese culture, the genre of a poem is dictated by the content matter instead of its form.

 These five influential poets wrote throughout the Song and Tang Dynasties and produced a number of poems spanning several different genres: